 Eliza is Managing Editor at Creative Review.

 She speaks about the journey of Creative Review from start to now.
-Also discussing the dynamic and turbulent world of design.
+She is also discussing the dynamic and turbulent world of design.
 Eliza spoke about how CR before the digital age and how it has developed into the online world.
-But with the difference between print and digital magazine is that print is based on subscribers however with digital its more about clicks and to bring an audience in so the advertisers are happy.
-Creative Review has a Pay wall which is ultimately a subscription service so you’re able to see the articles that Creative Review post.
+But with the difference between print and digital magazine is based on subscribers; however, with digital, it is more about clicks and to bring an audience in so the advertisers are happy.
+Creative Review has a Paywall which is ultimately a subscription service, so you’re able to see the articles that Creative Review post.

 For more on Creative Review visit: Creative Review